CoderDojoStirling/coderdojo-adventure/README.md

 # Choose Your Own Adventure lesson plan

 This is a CoderDojo lesson plan and materials.
 It's all about building a 'Choose Your Own Adventure' using basic web-pages.
-Hopefully the kids will then be motivated to learn more about HTML/CSS.
-There are some follow-on Khan Academy courses suggested at the end.
+Hopefully the kids will be motivated to learn more about HTML/CSS/Javascript.

+There are 3 lessons.
+Print out the following files for each lesson, and give them to the kids:
+* Lesson one: setup.html and learn.html
+* Lesson two: learn-2.html
+* Lesson three: learn-3.html

 ## Setup